SickChill/SickChill.Wiki/Installation-&-Configuration-Guides.md

 --------------------
 ### Installation Guides

 SickChill can be installed on many different systems.
 Below you will find guides for many of those.
+Read the IMPORTANT NOTE below before following any guides `SickChill Repository URL`

 ###### Windows
 * https://github.com/SickChill/SickChill/wiki/SickChill-Windows-Installer